Michael Olowokandi: Early life

 Olowokandi was born in Lagos, Nigeria, as the oldest of five children.
 His father, Ezekiel, was a Nigerian diplomat.
 When Olowokandi was aged 3, his family moved to London where he was raised.
 Olowokandi has Nigerian citizenship and did not hold a British passport as of 2004.

 Olowokandi attended the Newlands Manor School in Seaford, East Sussex, where he set British age group records in long jump and triple jump and also played center midfield in football.
 Olowokandi had a height of at age 16, growing six inches in two years.
-He first touched a basketball at the age of 17, and began playing basketball when he was 18.
+He first touched a basketball at the age of 17, and began playing the sport when he was 18.

 Olowokandi then entered Brunel University as a mechanical engineering major, where he was an athlete in track and field, cricket, and rugby union.
 He had a tryout with the Thames Valley Tigers of the Budweiser Basketball League but did not receive a contract.